Image-to-Video Transfer Learning based on Image-Language Foundation Models: A Comprehensive Survey: Overview of Image-to-Video Transfer Learning

 \subsubsection{Side-Tuning}

-as illustrated in Figure \ref{transfer learning frozen}(C), Side-tuning~\cite{overview:side-tuning} introduces a learnable side network alongside the frozen image and text encoders of ILFM.
+as illustrated in Figure~\ref{transfer learning frozen}(c), Side-tuning~\cite{overview:side-tuning} often introduces a learnable side network in parallel to the main information paths of image/text encoders in the ILFMs.
 It receives the layer-wise latent features extracted by ILFM encoders as input, facilitating hierarchical spatial modeling and temporal refinement in a coarse-to-fine manner.
-In practice, the side network adopts a lightweight design, incorporating both text-modulated spatial pooling and temporal modeling operators~\cite{tvg:r2tuning}.
-During training, gradients are confined within the side-blocks, ensuring both parameter and memory efficiency.
-Recent study also show that the system can be further enhanced by connecting side-blocks with the outputs of CLIP, which achieves better results on several downstream video-text understanding tasks \cite{tvg:r2tuning}.
+In practice, the side network often adopts a lightweight design, incorporating functions like text-modulated spatial pooling and temporal modeling operations, etc. During training, gradients are effectively confined within the side-blocks, ensuring both parameter and memory efficiency.
+Recent studies~\cite{tvg:r2tuning,var:moted} show that the system can be further enhanced by connecting side-blocks with the outputs of CLIP, which achieves better results on several downstream video-text understanding tasks.

 \textbf{Discussion:} Frozen-feature-based image-to-video transfer learning frameworks offer notable advantages in adapting image-based foundation models to video–language understanding tasks.
 They maintain high parameter efficiency by freezing pretrained architecture and weights, thereby mitigating catastrophic forgetting of previously acquired knowledge.
-However, their performance may be limited by the inherent representational capacity of static image-level features and their imperfect alignment with video-specific task requirements, particularly when generalizing to novel scenarios.
+However, their performance may be limited by the inherent representational capacity bottleneck of static image-level features and their imperfect alignment with video task requirements, particularly when generalizing to novel scenarios.